minhoolee/onnx-darknet/doc/API.md

-ONNX-Tensorflow API
+ONNX-Darknet API
 ======

 #### `onnx_darknet.backend.prepare`

 <details>
-  <summary>Prepare an ONNX model for Tensorflow Backend.
+  <summary>Prepare an ONNX model for Darknet Backend.

   </summary>
 This function converts an ONNX model to an internel representation